Deltares/hydromt_wflow/docs/dev_guide/roadmap.rst

 Currently only support for the SBM (kinematic wave / local inertial) and Sediment concepts are available.
 Work is now carried out to also support:

-- SBM + groundwater flow concept in the WflowModel class, see https://github.com/Deltares/hydromt_wflow/pull/56
+- SBM + groundwater flow concept in the WflowSbmModel class, see https://github.com/Deltares/hydromt_wflow/pull/56
 - Flextopo concept in the new WflowFlextopoMocel class, see https://github.com/Deltares/hydromt_wflow/pull/45

 Connection to Delft-FEWS